United States Marine Corps: Unofficial traditions and customs

+Negative associations

-The Marines have historically had issues with extremism in their ranks, particularly White supremacy.
-In 1976 the Camp Pendleton Chapter of the Ku Klux Klan had over 100 members and was headed by an active duty marine.
-In 1986, a number of marines were implicated in the theft of weapons for the White Patriot Party.
-The USMC, along with the rest of the military, has since made a serious effort to address extremism in the ranks.
+In 1976 the Camp Pendleton Chapter of the Ku Klux Klan, which had over 100 members, was headed by an active duty Marine.
+In 1986, a number of Marines were implicated in the theft of weapons for the White Patriot Party.
+While the sale of the weapons was to a supremacist organization it was never verified that the Marines were actual members of the organization.
+The USMC, along with the rest of the military, has since made an effort to address extremism in the ranks.

-Veteran marines
+Veteran Marines

-The Corps encourages the idea that "marine" is an earned title, and most Marine Corps personnel take to heart the phrase, "Once a marine, Always a marine".
-They reject the term "ex-marine" in most circumstances.
+The Corps encourages the idea that "Marine" is an earned title, and most Marine Corps personnel take to heart the phrase "Once a Marine, always a Marine".
+They reject the term "ex-Marine" in most circumstances.
 There are no regulations concerning the address of persons who have left active service, so a number of customary terms have come into common use.

 Martial arts program

 In 2001, the Marine Corps initiated an internally designed martial arts program, called Marine Corps Martial Arts Program (MCMAP).
-Because of an expectation that urban and police-type peacekeeping missions would become more common in the 21st century, placing marines in even closer contact with unarmed civilians, MCMAP was implemented to provide marines with a larger and more versatile set of less-than-lethal options for controlling hostile, unarmed individuals.
-It is a stated aim of the program to instill and maintain the "Warrior Ethos" within marines.
-The MCMAP is an eclectic mix of different styles of martial arts melded together.
-MCMAP consists of punches and kicks from Taekwondo and Karate, opponent weight transfer from Jujitsu, ground grappling involving joint locking techniques and chokes from Brazilian jiu-jitsu, and a mix of knife and baton/stick fighting derived from Eskrima, and elbow strikes and kick boxing from Muay Thai.
+Because of an expectation that urban and police-type peacekeeping missions would become more common in the 21st century, placing Marines in even closer contact with unarmed civilians, MCMAP was implemented to provide Marines with a larger and more versatile set of less-than-lethal options for controlling hostile, unarmed individuals.
+It is a stated aim of the program to instill and maintain the "Warrior Ethos" within Marines.

+MCMAP is an eclectic mix of different styles of martial arts melded together.
+This program consists of punches and kicks from Taekwondo and Karate, opponent weight transfer from Jujitsu, ground grappling involving joint locking techniques and chokes from Brazilian jiu-jitsu, and a mix of knife and baton/stick fighting derived from Eskrima, and elbow strikes and kick boxing from Muay Thai.
 Marines begin MCMAP training in boot camp, where they will earn the first of five available belts.
 The belts begin at tan and progress to black and are worn with standard utility uniforms.